Top tips for sticking to your health and fitness goals.

 Read.
 Read all of the information you can get your hands on, seriously.
 Education is priceless and if you know the in’s and out’s of how your diet, exercise, and lifestyle are having an impact on your goals (positive or negative) you can work with that knowledge to smash those goals.
-With the easily accessible resources available to us in todays world, it is super easy to educate yourself on just about anything you want to – ‘Google it!
+With the easily accessible resources available to us in todays world, it s super easy to educate yourself on just about everything and anything you want to – ‘Google it!

 Write.
 It is proven that scheduling workouts in to your diary means you are more likely to complete them.
 Plan when you are going to complete workouts and schedule this in your diary as you would a meeting or an appointment, it is just as important!

 Journal.
 If your goal is to improve nutrition, use a diary to record your daily food consumption.
 Keeping a record makes you more conscious of what you putting in to your body, and if you know you have to record it you are more likely to do that mindfully.
-I also suggest keeping a record of your feelings around this, too.
+We also suggest keeping a record of your feelings around this too.
 It helps you to understand which foods serve your body, and which don’t.
 Although there are also many apps you can download to help you track your daily food intake, I suggest writing it down.
 It has been shown that physically writing down your daily consumption keeps you more honest (and less obsessive).

 Be prepared.
 This is an oldie but a goodie.
 The saying ‘by failing to prepare you are preparing to fail’ is something that rings true in many aspects of life, including your health and fitness.
 If you have a kitchen full of fresh nourishing foods, workouts scheduled in to your diary and a clear goal in mind – you cannot fail!